jmwright/cadquery-direct-mesh-plugin/README.md

 # cadquery-direct-mesh-plugin

-This plugin is meant to allow users to go directly from a CadQuery assembly to a mesh without relying on Gmsh.
+CadQuery plugin to go directly from a CadQuery assembly to a mesh without relying on Gmsh.

 ## Goals